google/peripheral-customization-pwa/docs/components.md

 The footer component holds a centralized logo on a container, the logo of the device is retrieved with the use of methods from the `AssetsService`.

-## Adjust DPI
+## Adjust CPI

-The adjust dpi component on initialization requests all of the DPI information from the device and initializes all of the variables used for the UI's logic.
+The adjust cpi component on initialization requests all of the CPI information from the device and initializes all of the variables used for the UI's logic.

 Methods:

 ```
-setDpiInput(stage, dpiValue)
+setCpiInput(stage, cpiValue)
-setDpiSlider(dpiValue: number)
+setCpiSlider(cpiValue: number)
 changeStage(stage: number)
 resetToDefault()
-getKeyFromDpiValue(dpiValue: number)
+getKeyFromCpiValue(cpiValue: number)
 ```

 These methods should:

-- `setDpiInput`: Sets the selected stage with the chosen DPI value
+- `setCpiInput`: Sets the selected stage with the chosen CPI value
-- `setDpiSlider`: Sets the selected stage with the DPI value from the slider
+- `setCpiSlider`: Sets the selected stage with the CPI value from the slider
 - `changeStage`: Changes selected stage
-- `resetToDefault`: Reset the stages with the default DPI values
+- `resetToDefault`: Reset the stages with the default CPI values
-- `getKeyFromDpiValue`: Get the key from a DPI value
+- `getKeyFromCpiValue`: Get the key from a CPI value

 ## Customize Buttons